Rae Bareli District, Uttar Pradesh

 Population of Rae Bareli District

-As per the Census 2011, Rae Bareli District has a total population of 34,05,559 people, consisting of 17,52,542 males and 16,53,017 females.
-There are 6,19,707 households in the district with an average population density of 739 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Rae Bareli District had a population of 34,05,559 people living in 6,19,707 households.
+The population comprised 17,52,542 males and 16,53,017 females, with an average population density of 739 people per km².
+The table below provides a rural-urban comparison of these statistics.

 Total Population34,05,55930,97,5643,07,995